 The Netherlands has an open economy which relies heavily on foreign trade; it is characterised by low unemployment and low inflation.
 The Netherlands is also an important European transport hub with some of the biggest airports and ports on the continent.

-Furthermore, the Dutch government has signed tax treaties with more than 90 countries, enabling investors from those countries to avoid double taxation on prescribed types of income subject to complying with the rules set.
+Furthermore, the Dutch government has signed tax treaties with more than 95 countries, enabling investors from those countries to avoid double taxation on prescribed types of income subject to complying with the relevant rules.

 The Netherlands has a large and interconnected financial system, and it is home to a number of globally significant banks and insurers.
-The banking system is dominated by four domestic banks.
+The banking system is dominated by three domestic banks.

-China-Netherlands trade has been increasing over the past few years, and the Netherlands is now China's third largest trade partner in the EU.
+China-Netherlands trade has been increasing over the past few years, and the Netherlands is now China's second largest trading partner in the EU.

 What solutions are available in Netherlands?